qingkaikong/blog/2017_15_using_virtualenv/README.md

 $ deactivate
 ```

-## Using python 3
+## Using Python 3

-If you are using python 3, things will be easier, since you can create the virtual environment directly:
+If you are using Python 3, things will be easier, since you can create the virtual environment directly:

 ```bash
 # for example: python3 -m venv /path/to/new/virtual/environment